The John H. Ware 3rd Endowed Professorship in Alzheimer’s Research

 At the Perelman School of Medicine, the Ware family has been among the first to champion a comprehensive, integrated approach to research and patient care that joins both nursing and medicine.
 John Ware’s wife, Marian S. Ware (1916–2008), founded overarching programs for diabetes (the JDRF Marian Ware Program for Islet Transplantation) and Alzheimer’s disease (the Marian S. Ware Alzheimer's Program).
 Her efforts have been further amplified by the generous giving and service of her children, the Honorable Marilyn Ware, Carol Elizabeth Ware, Paul W. Ware, and the late John H. Ware IV.
 Through their philanthropic leadership, the Ware family has made possible the development of new treatments and better care for diabetes and Alzheimer’s patients and their families.

 Virginia M.-Y. Lee, PhD

-Dr. Lee identified tau, alpha-synuclein and TDP-43 as disease proteins that form unique inclusions in Alzheimer’s disease (AD), Parkinson’s disease and frontotemporal degeneration Lou Gehrig’s disease, respectively.
-Her work has advanced understanding of the roles these proteins play in these disorders.
-Dr. Lee’s h-index is 146, and she is listed among the 10 most highly cited AD researchers from1985 to 2008 and among the top 400 most highly influential biomedical researchers from 1996 to 2011.
-The Institute for Scientific Information (ISI) has recognized Dr. Lee as a Highly Cited Researcher and places her in the top 10 most highly cited neuroscientists from 1997 to 2007.
+Dr. Lee identified tau, alpha-synuclein, and TDP-43 as disease proteins that form unique inclusions in Alzheimer’s disease (AD), Parkinson’s disease, and frontotemporal degeneration Lou Gehrig’s disease, respectively.
+Her work has advanced an understanding of the roles these proteins play in these disorders.
+Dr. Lee’s h-index is 146, and she is listed among the 10 most highly cited AD researchers from 1985 to 2008 and among the top 400 most highly influential biomedical researchers from 1996 to 2011.
+The Institute for Scientific Information (ISI) has recognized Dr. Lee as a Highly Cited Researcher and placed her in the top 10 most highly cited neuroscientists from 1997 to 2007.